kubeshop/testkube/docs/docs/4-test-types/container-executor.md

       - test/reports
 ```

-You have to define storage class name, volume mount path and directories in this volume with test artifacts.
+You have to define the storage class name, volume mount path and directories in this volume with test artifacts.